 Students will choose 45 credits worth of modules from following:

-- Quality Improvement (previously known as Service Evaluation) (15 credits) - this module, based on the quality improvement agenda, is designed to develop students' understanding of theoretical and professional aspects of clinical pharmacy practice and services.
+- Quality Improvement (15 credits) - this module, based on the quality improvement agenda, is designed to develop students' understanding of theoretical and professional aspects of clinical pharmacy practice and services.
 Students will develop a critical appreciation of how pharmaceutical services are managed taking account of national and local healthcare structure, policy and priorities.
 Students will appreciate the blurring of boundaries that may occur when decisions relating to clinical practice overlap with management and organisational priorities.
 Students will be encouraged to explore the natural tensions that exist between clinical decision-making and the reality of providing pharmaceutical services within a quality and cost-conscious health economy.
 Students will develop their skills of critically analysing and devising improvements to services.

 - Pharmacists providing support in Primary Care (15 Credits) - this module aims to introduce pharmacists to the skills, knowledge and resources required to develop an autonomous patient-facing clinical role within the primary care setting.
 Pharmacists will become familiar with the monitoring parameters and quality criteria used in primary care.
 Pharmacists will self-assess their own skills and experience and consider how they can apply their knowledge and skills to best benefit the quality of care provide by the practice.